godotengine/emacs-gdscript-mode/README.md

 ## Using the debugger

 Emacs GDScript mode includes support for the GDScript debugger.

+*The debugger in this package is only for Godot 3.
+Godot 4 supports the Debugger Adapter Procol (DAP), which you can use with the [dap-mode](https://github.com/emacs-lsp/dap-mode) package.*

-You can use breakpoints, use code stepping functions, see your nodes' state at runtime, and more.
+You can use the debugger tools to manage breakpoints, step through code, and more.

 To get started with this feature, you need to add a least one breakpoint.